jhorvi24/flask-python-webServer-AWS-EC2-RDS/README.md

 <hr>
 1. I'll build the network architecture using the AWS VPC service.
-   -I'm going to create a VPC with the following IPv4 CIDR Block
+   - I'm going to create a VPC with the following IPv4 CIDR Block
      - 192.168.0.0/16

    - I will create the three subnets with the next names: